Optimal regularity of isoperimetric sets with H\"older densities: Introduction

 Our method for establishing (optimal) H\"older regularity is based on the so-called direct approach from classical regularity theory for minimization problems, see e.g.~\cite{GG82,GG83} for the original theory without integral constraints, and \cite{ACM,Beck} for more recent text books.
 To this end, we define in Section~\ref{Section_comparison} a suitable comparison problem by keeping the original density only for the volume constraint, and by freezing it for the perimeter.
 Via a combination of the initial regularity result for the minimizer of the comparison problem, suitable estimates on the Lagrange multiplier (coming from the volume constraint), and classical Schauder theory (applied to the associated Euler--Lagrange equation which does now indeed exist), the minimizer is then shown to have optimal decay estimates.
 Finally, in Section~\ref{Section_regularity_proof} the decay estimates of this comparison function are then carried over to the minimizer of the original constrained minimization problem, thus completing the proof of Theorem~\ref{thm_main}, via the Campanato characterization of H\"older continuous functions.

-We finally want to give an example that shows the optimality of the H\"older exponent $\frac{\alpha}{2-\alpha}$ that we find in this paper.
+We finally want to give an example that shows that the expected optimal H\"older exponent of the boundary of isoperimetric sets in our setting is $\frac{\alpha}{2-\alpha}$, which we find in this paper.

-\begin{example} For simplicity, we consider the two-dimensional problem and suppose that the volume density is constant, say $f\equiv 1$.
-Let us moreover consider the perimeter density $h(x_1,x_2) = 1/(1+|x_1|^{\alpha}+|x_2|^{\alpha})$, which is $\alpha$-H\"older continuous.
-We suppose furthermore that the boundary of the isoperimetric set can be locally written as the graph of a function $w$ over the interval $(0,\ell)$ and we suppose that $w>0$ inside the interval and $w(0)=w(\ell)=0$.
+\begin{example} For simplicity, we consider the two-dimensional problem and an isoperimetric set which locally can be written as the graph of a function~$w$ over the interval~$(0,\ell)$, with $w>0$ in~$(0,\ell)$ and $w(0)=0$.
+We suppose that the volume density is locally constant, with $f\equiv 1$, and that the {perimeter density is locally of the form $h(x_1,x_2) = H(x_1, |x_2|^{\alpha})$ for some $\alpha \in (0,1)$ and some function~$H$ such that both $H$ and its derivative $\partial_2 H$ with respect to the second variable are bounded from below and from above by positive constants}.
 Then, according to \eqref{3} and \eqref{4}, $w$ minimizes the functional

 among all $w$ satisfying the constraint

 In this scenario, we may compute the Euler--Lagrange equation inside the interval and find that

 where $\lambda \in \R$ is the Lagrange multiplier.
 In view of the assumption $w(0)=0$ and knowing that $w$ is a $C^{1,\sigma}$ function, it must hold that $w(z) \approx z^{1+\sigma}$ near $z=0$.
 Plugging this Ansatz into the Euler--Lagrange equation, we see that the first term is of the order $O(z^{\sigma-1})$, while the second one is $O(z^{(\alpha-1)(1+\sigma)})$.
 The singularity of both terms enforces that both exponents are identical, $\sigma-1 = (\alpha-1)(1+\sigma)$, which yields $\sigma = \frac{\alpha}{2-\alpha}$. \end{example}